grantpalin/wp-plugin-embed-swagger/readme.txt

 == Installation ==

-1. Upload the plugin files to the `/wp-content/plugins/swagger-embed` directory, or install the plugin through the WordPress plugins screen directly (search for "Swagger Embed").
+1. Upload the plugin files to the `/wp-content/plugins/embed-swagger` directory, or install the plugin through the WordPress plugins screen directly (search for "Embed Swagger").
 2. Activate the plugin through the 'Plugins' screen in WordPress

 == Screenshots ==